 1. To gain an understanding of Nordic literature in a broad context, including a knowledge of writers, literary movements, historical and national contexts.

-2. To exercise tools for literary analysis and to improve interpretative skills for discussing and writing about literature and society.
+2. To exercise tools for literary analysis and to improve interpretative skills for discussing and writing critically about culture, literature, and society.

-3. To acquire the ability to identify the structure and some of the narrative techniques of specific literary genres, such as the literary tale, the drama, and the novel.
+3. To acquire the ability to identify the structure and narrative techniques of literary genres, such as the literary tale, the drama, and the novel.

 General method of instruction

-Open to all students.
-Advanced undergraduates and graduate students with some background in History, Comparative Literature, English, History, Cultural Studies, European Studies, Scandinavian Studies or Women Studies are well prepared for this course.
-Some interest in the study of literature is most helpful.
+Open to all students with an interest in reading great literature.
+Advanced undergraduates students with interest in Comparative Literature, Drama, English, History, European Studies, Scandinavian Studies and/or Women Studies (GWSS) are especially well prepared for this course.

 Class assignments and grading

-Grades will be based on a midterm and final exam, class participation, as well as a term paper.
-The principle assignment is the development of an interpretative essay which relates in an original way to the overriding concerns of the course.
+Grades will be based on a midterm and final exam, participation in class discussions, as well as some writing assignments.
+The principle assignment is the development of a term paper which relates in an original way to the concerns and themes of the course.

-10% participation/discussions 10% midterm essay exam 20% final essay exam 10% short response papers or critical essays (1 - 2 pages) 10% term paper proposal 40% term paper Writing (W) Credit available for this course.
+10% participation/class discussions 10% midterm essay exam 10% final essay exam 20% short response papers or critical essays (1 - 2 pages) 10% term paper proposal 40% term paper Writing (W) Credit available for this course.